Why are on-time, within budget conversions so elusive in the nonprofit world?

 Which of the following two scenarios characterizes the last CRM conversion story you heard?

-Even after the “go-live” date, there are stories of gift batches that cannot be uploaded, campaign data that cannot be output to marketing vendors, critical reports that are missing, and fundraising gifts reported by Development that do not tie out to the general ledger revenues.
+Even after the “go-live” date, there are stories of gift batches that cannot be uploaded, campaign data that cannot be output to marketing vendors, critical missing reports, and fundraising gifts reported by Development that do not tie out to the general ledger revenues.

 What is Going Wrong?

-Why are there so many nonprofit organizations that have their own stories about the nightmare scenario and, even worse, stories about failed implementations?
+Why do so many nonprofit organizations have their own stories about the nightmare scenario and, even worse, stories about failed implementations?

 The success of a new CRM installation is 30% due to the technology and 70% due to the implementation & conversion approach taken by the CRM company.